-This Policy was adopted by the Board on the date on the front cover of this Policy and takes effect from the date of the Company's admission to the Official List of the ASX and replaces any previous policy in this regard.
+This Policy was adopted by the Board on the date on the front cover of this Policy and replaces any previous policy in this regard.

-The Board will review this Policy annually.
-The Company Secretary will communicate any amendments to Employees as appropriate.
+The Board will review this Policy from time to time.
+The Company Secretary will communicate any amendments to employees as appropriate.